ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 In a standard ERC-XXXX transfer, value can be transferred by specifying either a fractional amount or a specific NFT ID.

-When transferring ERC-XXXX value by referencing a specific NFT ID, that exact NFT will be transferred from the sender to the recipient along with the corresponding fractional amount that represents a whole token (i.e. `10 ** decimals()`).
-This case is fairly straightforward.
+NFT ID Transfers: Transferring by NFT ID is straightforward.
+The specified NFT, along with its entire associated fractional value (equivalent to 10 \*\* decimals()), is transferred from the sender to the recipient.

-When transferring ERC-XXXX value by specifying a fractional amount, additional complexity is introduced in determining which NFTs should be added to or removed from transfer participants.
-Specifically, fractional transfers see three typical cases as follows:
+Fractional Amount Transfers: Transferring fractional amounts introduces complexity in managing NFT allocations.
+There are three main scenarios:

-- Whole balance of sender or receiver is unchanged -> resulting in noop on NFT logic
+1. No change in whole token balance: If the transfer does not change the overall balance of either party, NFT allocations remain unchanged.
-- Whole balance of sender is reduced -> NFTs owned by the sender must be removed proportionally
+2. Sender's whole token balance decreases: If the sender's overall balance decreases below the nearest whole number, a proportionate number of NFTs must be removed from their holdings.
-- Whole balance of receiver is increased -> NFTs owned by the receiver must be increased proportionally
+3. Receiver's whole token balance increases: Conversely, if the receiver's overall balance increases above the nearest whole number, their NFT holdings must be proportionately increased.

-Given ERC-XXXX aims to propose a generalized specification for fractional non-fungible tokens, we're omitting strict guidelines on how to handle these cases.
-We would, however, like to mention that this has typically been handled by either monotonically burning / minting tokens, or by enumerating owned / unowned NFTs and removing owned NFTs on fractional transfer in LIFO order.
+While ERC-XXXX provides a broad framework for fractional NFTs, it does not prescribe specific methods for handling these scenarios.
+Common practices include monotonically minting or burning tokens to reflect changes, or tracking NFT ownership with a stack or queue during transfers of fractional amounts.

 ### NFT Transfer Exemption